 Value Stream Mapping Example

-The enterprise sales team at a software company that makes digital marketing tools recently completed a value stream mapping exercise.
+The enterprise sales team at a SaaS company recently completed a value stream mapping exercise.
+They first mapped their current state, then mapped their future state.

-When mapping out their current state, they realized, on average, each customer was being passed off to three different sales reps during their buyer journey.
+When mapping out their current state, the enterprise sales team realized, on average, each customer was being passed off to three different sales reps during their buyer journey.
 They also realized the handoff points were where they saw the greatest leaks in their sales funnel.

 By handing prospects off from sales rep to sales rep without sharing context or information each time, customers were having to repeat information.
 Additionally, the team realized they didn’t have a central system in place for managing customer data, so each rep was responsible for keeping their own records of customer interactions.
 This led to inconsistencies in their reporting and in the experience of each prospect.